fspaolo/makesite/README.md

 # Makesite.py
 **Extremely simple static site generator**

+`Makesite.py` is a static site (single script) generator written in Python.
-`makesite.py` is a single python script to generate a static websites.
-You write your content in text files and `makesite.py` does the rest for you.
+You write your content in text files and `Makesite.py` does the rest for you.
+It works by taking as input a template (HTML), a style (CSS), and a bunch of text files (Markdown) to generate static HTML pages.

 Download the following files to the same folder: